andrimuhyidin/frappe_whatsapp_chatbot/docs/configuration/flows.md

 ## Flow Steps

-Each step in the flow is configured in the Steps table.
+Each step in the flow is configured in the Steps table. **Drag and drop rows to reorder steps.**

 ### Step Fields